-US: 11 people killed in shooting at government building in Virginia Beach, suspect shot dead
+US: 12 people killed in shooting at government building in Virginia Beach, suspect shot dead

 Police Chief James Cervera said a police officer was among the six people injured, but his protective vest saved him, according to The Washington Post.
 Police believe the gunman acted alone but the motive for the shooting is not clear.

-Cervea said the shooting happened around 4 pm (1.30 am on Saturday India time) when the employee of the Public Utilities Department entered the building in the city’s Municipal Center, and “immediately began to indiscriminately fire upon all of the victims”, reported AP.
+Cervera said the shooting happened around 4 pm (1.30 am on Saturday India time) when the employee of the Public Utilities Department entered the building in the city’s Municipal Center, and “immediately began to indiscriminately fire upon all of the victims”, reported AP.

 “This is the most devastating day in the history of Virginia Beach,” Mayor Bobby Dyer said.
 “People involved friends, co-workers, neighbours, colleagues.”